microsoft/xlang/DesignNotes/LDN00 - Design Note Process.md

 ## Abstract

-This Design Note describes the process for making and disseminating architecturally important design decisions through Design Notes in Project Langworthy (cross-platform Windows Runtime).
+This Design Note describes the process for making and disseminating architecturally important design decisions through Design Notes in the Xlang Project (cross-platform Windows Runtime).

 ## 1. The Purpose
 In any project, the process for making and documenting decisions defines the character of the endeavor.
-Project Langworthy is small now, but is likely to grow and become a collaborative effort across multiple divisions of Microsoft as well as the open source community.
+The XLang Project  is small now, but is likely to grow and become a collaborative effort across multiple divisions of Microsoft as well as the open source community.

 To foster collaboration, the decision closure process used within our project should have four qualities; it should be: